Daniel-Norman/FDPaint/README.md

 * Tools
  * Pencil tool (3 sizes, 256 colors)
  * Eraser tool (3 sizes)
- * Stamp tool (7 30x30 stamps, transparency included)
+ * Stamp tool (7 available 30x30 stamps, transparency included)
  * Reset tool

 ## Technical Information
 The drawing board is saved in a 240x240 byte dual-port RAM, while the stamps are stored in 30x30 byte ROMs.
+We were limited to a 240x240 region due to space limitations on our board of around 65KB.

 The user changes tools using the buttons on the board, with UP/DOWN for tool selection and LEFT/RIGHT for settings within a tool.
 Tools are used by pressing (and holding, if desired) the left button on the joystick.